rrazcueta/moonveil/docs/players/magic.md

 - Success: Roll ≥ DC – the effect takes place.
 - Failure: Roll &lt; DC – the effect fizzles, and you lose it until you Rest.
-- Terrible Failure: ≤ The Verge – roll against Arcane Mishaps or Penance
+- Terrible Failure: ≤ The Verge – roll against Insight Mishaps or Penance

-## Arcane Mishaps
+## Insight Mishaps

 3 or better nothing happens